 - You work at Microsoft in Redmond or the Puget Sound area.

-- You will only invest in tax-sheltered accounts (at least until Principal), with checking, savings, or money market (
+- You will primarily invest in tax-sheltered accounts, with checking, savings, or money market (

 SPRXX) accounts for everything else.